openedx/edx-documentation/en_us/shared/exercises_tools/dropdown.rst

     Each value of the ``partial`` attribute must match a value in the ``options`` attribute for the problem.

-* Optionally, for each answer that you intend to award partial credit, add the percentage of the problem, as a decimal, in the ``point_values`` attribute for the ``<optioninput>`` element.
+* Optionally, you can define the percentage of the problem score to award for each answer.
+In the ``point_values`` attribute for the ``<optioninput>`` element, enter each value as a decimal.
 Separate multiple values with a comma (,).

   The percentage value is used for the answer in the same position in the ``partial`` attribute.

-  For example, if you added ``partial="China, Spain"`` and y``point_value="0.25, 0.75"`` then the answer "China" earns 25% of the points, and "Spain" earns 75% of the points.
+  For example, if you added ``partial="China, Spain"`` and ``point_value="0.25, 0.5"`` then the answer "China" earns 25% of the points, and "Spain" earns 50% of the points.
 If you do not add the ``point_values`` attribute, 50% is used for all partial credit answers.

-For example, the following XML shows the dropdown problem template updated to provide partial 20% of the problem's points for learners who answer "China".
+For example, the following XML shows the dropdown problem template updated to provide partial credit of 20% of the problem's points for learners who answer "China".

 .. code-block:: xml